 The IEC/TR 61850-90-4 network engineering guidelines technical report defines latency of communication as the delay between the instant that data are ready for transmission and the moment they have been completely received at their destination(s) [1].
-IEC 61850-5 describes the traffic recommendations specific to IEC 61850 [2].
+IEC 61850-5 describes the traffic recommendations specific to IEC 61850 [3].
 It does not identify the other necessary traffic on the IEC 61850 Ethernet network for maintenance, telephony, video surveillance, and so on.

-TT0 through TT6 in Table 1 illustrate time classes that satisfy different types of applications within a multipurpose communications network using protocols including those within the IEC 61850 standard.
-The IEC 61850 transfer time requirement for digital signals as part of a communications-assisted protection scheme is identified as TT6 in Table 1.
-IEC 60834 requirements for security, reliability, and dependability are met if the system meets the 3-millisecond transfer time 99.9999 percent of the time and has a delay no longer than 18 milliseconds for the remainder [3].
+TT0 through TT6 in Table I illustrate time classes that satisfy different types of applications within a multipurpose communications network using protocols that include those within the IEC 61850 standard.
+The IEC 61850 transfer time digital requirement for signals as part of а communications-assisted protection scheme is TT6 in Table I. IEC 60834 requirements for security, reliability, and dependability are met if the system meets the 3-millisecond transfer time 99.9999 percent of the time and has a delay no longer than 18 milliseconds for the remainder [4].